yenon118/HAPPI_GWAS_2/README.md

 nano ~/.condarc
 ```

-Put the following text into the Conda configuration file (make sure you change *envs_dirs* and *pkgs_dirs*) then save the file:
+Put the following text into the Conda configuration file (make sure you change _envs_dirs_ and _pkgs_dirs_) then save the file.

+Please make sure not use tab in this yaml file, use 4 spaces instead.

+Please make sure to replace _/new/path/to/_ to an actual directory absolute path.

 ```
 envs_dirs:
     - /new/path/to/miniconda/envs
 pkgs_dirs:
     - /new/path/to/miniconda/pkgs
 channels:
     - conda-forge
     - bioconda
     - defaults
 ```

 Create a Conda environment named *happigwas* by specifying all required packages (option 1):